top of page

 1. Returns

-Just because a designer has a better chance of selecting a suitable product for a given project doesn’t mean that mistakes/issues don’t happen.
-And sometimes we buy more than what we need, select from the candidates, and then return the unwanted items.
-Returns are certainly part of the job, no matter what a designer’s niche is.
-We personally need to pack up the unused item, transport it to the designated shipping office, and see that the money is refunded.
-This is probably my least favorite part of my job, but it’s part of delivering professional results to my clients.
-Perfectionists do engage in trial and error, and sometimes the wrong item gets shipped.
-Sometimes an item will get damaged in transit and needs to be disposed of.
+We personally need to pack up the unused items, transport them to the designated shipping office, and ensure that the money is refunded.
+This is probably my least favorite part of the job, but it’s essential for delivering professional results to my clients.
+Perfectionists engage in trial and error.
+Sometimes the wrong item gets shipped.
+Occasionally, an item will get damaged in transit and needs to be disposed of.

 2. Transportation